Author: John Glezellis

 Travel Adjustment

-Always begin by maximizing the travel adjustment percentages for all control surfaces, then adjusting the distance of the linkage to the fastening point on the servo arm so the control surface will not move beyond its physical limitation.
-The ultimate goal is to move a given stick on the transmitter to the full amount, having the servo move freely until maximum deflection is obtained.
+Always begin by maximizing the travel adjustment percentages for all control surfaces, then adjust the distance of the linkage to the fastening point on the servo arm so the control surface will not move beyond its physical limitation.
+The goal is to move a given stick on the transmitter to the full amount, having the servo move freely until maximum deflection is obtained.

 Final Thoughts